 Find a summer program in Omaha, Nebraska, for your child that teaches him a new skill while allowing him to interact with other children his age.
 Choose from a variety of youth camps, such as an art camp at the Joslyn Art Museum or a CSI camp offered by the YMCA of Greater Omaha 12.

-The Joslyn Art Museum offers summer art camps for children ages 4 to 12 and teen camps for youth ages 13 to 18.
+The Joslyn Art Museum offers summer art camps for children ages 4 to 12 and teen camps for youth ages 13 to 18 1.
 The programs teach skills such as drawing, printmaking and painting.
 Morning camps and afternoon camps are available.
 Adventure in Art hosts summer camps for kids ages 8 to 17.
-The weeklong camps provide youth with opportunities to explore painting, drawing, jewelry, weaving, drama and pottery.
 Program participants exhibit their art projects at a gallery and reception event that takes place when the camp is finished.

 YMCA of Greater Omaha

 The YMCA of Greater Omaha has six locations in Omaha that host an assortment of youth camps throughout the summer 2.
 Summer day camps are open to children ages 4 to 12 and provide activities that include field trips, games, swimming and crafts.
 The camps have a different theme each week, such as superheroes, beach bonanza and imagination.
 If your child has a specialized interest, the YMCA also hosts camps that focus on activities such as:

 Teen camps and preschool camps are also available throughout the summer.